the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 // false
 ~~~~~~~

 In other words, the equality operator does not care about data types.
-Therefore, it's a good rule of thumb to use the strict equality operator whenever you can to leave less room for errors, because most of the time you do want to compare values and their respective data types.
+Therefore, it's a good rule of thumb to use the strict equality operator whenever you can to leave less room for errors, because most of the time you do want to compare values and their respective data types as identical.
 As counterparts to both operators, there are also `!==` (strict non-equality) and `!=` (non-equality) operators.

 ### Exercises